geo200cn/geo200cn.github.io/hw_guidelines.md

 * We expect you to ask for help if you get stuck (and you will be stuck a lot).
 We can’t read minds, so if you don’t tell us that you are confused, we won’t know.
 * You should try and solve problems before you ask for help.
 * Trying includes an Internet search (a crucial skill!)
 * All homework should be submitted on Canvas.
-If you email in homework, it will not get graded.

 <div style="margin-bottom:25px;">
 </div>